 Benchmark estimation results are contained in Table 1 in the column on the left.
-The bottom part shows that the underlying gravity model works well.
-Distance (in the geographic, linguistic, monetary, and historical senses) reduces trade, while greater economic "mass" (real GDP and/or GDP per capita) expands it.
-The effects are economically and statistically significant; for instance, distance reduces trade with an elasticity of -1.1 and an estimated absolute t-statistic of 49.
-The model also explains a high proportion (65%) of the variation in the mostly cross-sectional panel data.
+The estimates show that the underlying gravity model works well.
+For instance, distance (in the geographic, linguistic, monetary, and historical senses) reduces trade, while greater economic "mass" (real GDP and/or GDP per capita) expands it.
+The effects are economically and statistically significant; for instance, distance reduces trade with an estimated elasticity of β_1 =-1.1 and an absolute t-statistic of 49.
+The model also explains a high proportion (65%) of the data variation.
 All this inspires confidence in the basic empirical framework.

 The coefficients of interest concern the effects of membership in international organizations; what do they reveal?
 There are two surprises; one negative and one positive.
-The negative surprise is that membership in neither the GATT/WTO nor the IMF is associated with deeper trade.
-Indeed, the point estimates for all four coefficients (both or one of the countries being in the GATT/WTO or IMF) are negative.
+The negative surprise is that joint membership in neither the GATT/WTO nor the IMF is associated with deeper trade.
+Indeed, the point estimates for all the coefficients (either both or one of the countries being in either the GATT/WTO or IMF) are negative.
 Since it is hard to believe that membership in these organizations actually lowered trade, I do not interpret the point estimates literally.
-But there is little evidence that either the IMF or the GATT/WTO has exerted a strong positive effect on trade.
+Still, there is little evidence that either the IMF or the GATT/WTO has exerted a strong positive effect on trade.
+12

-The other surprise is the effect of OECD membership on trade that appears to be strong and positive.
-Since the point estimate is .44 (with a t-statistic exceeding 5), the effect of joint

-OECD membership on trade is estimated at $(\exp(.44)-1\approx)$ 55%.
+The other surprise is an effect of OEEC/OECD membership on trade that appears to be strong and positive.
+Since the point estimate is .44 (with a t-statistic exceeding 5), the effect of joint OECD membership on trade is estimated at $(\exp(.44)-1\approx)$ 55%.
 Trade between one OECD member and a non-member is estimated to be $(\exp(.40)-1\approx)$ 49% higher.

 OLS estimation is potentially affected by simultaneity bias since membership in international organizations may be driven in part by trade.
-In particular, countries may join the GATT/WTO in order to spur trade; this would, in principle, lead to an upward bias in φ_1 and φ_2 .
-On the other hand, the OECD's accession procedures may lead countries to liberalizing before they are allowed to join the OECD; this might be expected to lead to a downward bias in φ_1 and φ_2 .
-In practice, these potential biases do not explain the key results since φ_1 and φ_2 tend to be small, while φ_1 and φ_2 tend to be large.16
+In particular, countries may join the GATT/WTO in order to spur trade; this would, in principle, lead to an upward bias in φ_1 .
+On the other hand, the OECD's accession procedures may lead countries to liberalizing before they are allowed to join the OECD; this might be expected to lead to a downward bias in φ_1 .
+In practice, these potential biases do not explain the key results since φ_1 tends to be small, while φ_1 tends to be large.
+13

 The other two columns of Table 1 report results from two different estimators that exploit the panel nature of the data set.
 The fixed effects "within" estimator includes a comprehensive set of country-pair specific intercepts, while the random effects estimator treats the latter as random.
 Both estimators raise the effects of IMF and GATT/WTO membership, though they remain negative for the Fund and moderate for the GATT/WTO.
-The panel estimators also raise the point estimates for OECD membership, sometimes substantially.
+The panel estimators also raise the point estimates for joint OECD membership substantially.

 One other result is worthy of note: the estimated effect of regional trade agreements such as NAFTA, Mercosur, and the EEC/EC/EU.
 The benchmark estimate in the left column implies that belonging to a regional trade agreement raises bilateral trade by $(\exp(1.17)-1\approx)222\%$, and a large positive effect is also found with both panel estimators.
+This effect is somewhat larger than those in the literature and so much larger than those of the global agreements that it cannot be taken as a reasonable standard of comparison.
+It does indicate though that the data can deliver positive results.
+14